syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ## Zoom pan

-* When a large diagram is loaded, only certain portion of diagram will be visible, remaining portions will be clipped.
-Clipped portions can be explored by scrolling the scrollbars or panning the diagram.
+* When a large Diagram is loaded, only certain portion of the Diagram is visible.
+The remaining portions are clipped.
+Clipped portions can be explored by scrolling the scrollbars or panning the Diagram.

-* Diagram can be zoomed in or out using Ctrl + mouse wheel.
+* Diagram can be zoomed in or out by using Ctrl + mouse wheel.

 ## Keyboard

 Diagram provides support to interact with the elements with key gestures.
-By default, some in built commands are bound with a relevant set of key combinations.
+By default, some in-built commands are bound with a relevant set of key combinations.

-Following table illustrates those commands with the associated key values.
+The following table illustrates those commands with the associated key values.

 <table>
 <tr>